Skip to content

 I got to do one of my favorite hikes last week for the 3rd time, a crossing of the Grand Canyon from rim to rim!
 This is an epic adventure that every hiker should do at least once.
 The views are like none other, the challenge is definitely noteworthy and the fact that one can walk across this natural wonder is something to marvel at in and of itself.

 My first rim to rim experience was in 2016 with a strong group who moved pretty fast.
 We basically did the whole trip, including the drive to/from Salt Lake, in under 48 hours.
 That was fun, but I wanted to slow it waaaay down for this group and not feel as rushed.
 Most had never been to the Grand Canyon before and wanted to see a few things along the way.
-Everyone also had the means to eat and sleep well along the way.
+Everyone also had the means to eat and sleep well without any concerns over cost.
 So instead of 48 hours, we took 4 days and this is how it all went down.

 DAY 1: Get to Kanab for Dinner